 I cannot tell you which one to learn, but I can help guide your decision-making process.

-1. Which languages do you already speak?
+1. Which languages can you already speak?

 This is a great place to start.
 If you speak Dutch, learning Afrikaans will be a breeze.
 Likewise, having a background in French will make learning Spanish easy.
 If you’re looking to add to your list of spoken languages, consider learning one that’s from a similar language family of a language you already speak.
 This being said, if you’re only a beginner in Korean, for instance, learning Japanese might be a challenge.
 Although it has similar grammar and vocabulary to Korean, it might be these similarities that cause you to confuse the two.
 I suggest learning one to an intermediate/advanced level before you start learning another.